Juliana Maria of Brunswick-Wolfenbüttel: Queen Dowager

-A series of events resulted in Juliana Maria becoming the de facto ruler of Denmark six years after being widowed.
+A series of events resulted in Juliana Maria becoming the de facto ruler of Denmark-Norway six years after being widowed.
 Her stepson king Christian VII rejected her attempts to make contact with him, as did his spouse, Caroline Matilda of Great Britain.
 It was noted how the younger of the two queen dowagers were neglected by the royal couple: despite the fact that Juliana Maria's summer residence Fredensborg Palace was but a short distance from summer residence of the king and queen, Hirschholm Slot, she was never visited by them; she was only invited to the royal table when it was absolutely necessary, and at those occasions, she was markedly ignored, which demonstratively placed her in a neglected position at court.
 Nevertheless, it is noted that the queen and the two queen dowagers spent a lot of time together during the king's journey in 1768–69, and that Juliana Maria was given the Mathildeordenen and carried Princess Louise Augusta to her baptism in 1771.

 Her position as visibly neglected by the royal couple made her a natural center for the opposition.
 In 1768, she participated in the banishment of the king's mistress Støvlet-Cathrine, who was believed to have influence over the king.
-By 1770, her stepson King Christian VII of Denmark, had become insane and the power had fallen in the hands of his consort Caroline Matilda of Great Britain and her lover Johann Friedrich Struensee.
+By 1770, her stepson King Christian VII, had become insane and the power had fallen in the hands of his consort Caroline Matilda of Great Britain and her lover Johann Friedrich Struensee.
 They had liberal political views and issued a series of democratic reforms that raised the opposition to the nobility.

 In January 1772, Queen Caroline Matilda, Johann Friedrich Struensee and Enevold Brandt were arrested and their rule ousted in a palace coup led by the opposition under Juliana Maria's confidante Ove Høegh-Guldberg.
-While she is not believed to have been the instigator of the coup, Guldberg approached her and convinced her to participate to protect Denmark, and her role was vital to bring the palace coup to fruition.
+While she is not believed to have been the instigator of the coup, Guldberg approached her and convinced her to participate to protect Denmark-Norway, and her role was vital to bring the palace coup to fruition.
 On 17 January, Juliana Maria convinced the mentally unstable monarch to sign the arrest order of the queen, Struensee and Brandt, thereby effectively bringing about a coup.
 The order was in fact signed after the arrests had already been securely made in the name of the king, legitimizing the acts.
 In April, Struensee and Brandt were executed, and Caroline Matilda was exiled.

 Juliana Maria was hailed in the press, in pamphlets and poems as the leader of the coup and favorably compared to Esther, Deborah, and Judith.
 The opposition, on the other hand, produced criticism in Germany referring to her as a devil and the cause of all misfortune of Denmark.
 The king was made to sign a letter thanking her for having "saved" him.